AlexDelei/AlexDelei/README.md

 #### <center>Hi there :wave:!
 My name is Alex Delei</center>

-<p>Currently I am a student at ALX software engineering programm :student: and a student at Kirinyaga University
+<p>Currently I am a student at ALX software engineering programm :student: and
 undertaking a Bachelor's Degree in Sofware Engineering :technologist:</p>

 ##### My Objectives